HLS Ingest: What It Is and How It’s Compatible with Streaming Software [2024 Update]

 What is HTTP Live Streaming (HLS)?

 HLS stands for HTTP Live Streaming and refers to the streaming video protocol that plays different roles in live streaming.
-It works by splitting videos into 10-second chunks that can be easily broadcasted in real-time.
+It works by splitting videos into 10-second chunks that can be easily broadcast in real-time.

 HLS was developed by Apple to work with an HTML5 video player.
 It was originally launched to replace RTMP, which delivered live streams to Adobe’s Flash player.
 In the years since its launch, developers have updated the protocol, and it has become nearly essential for online video.

-One of the most attractive features of HLS is that it is compatible across just about any device and operating system.
+One of the most attractive features of HLS is that it is compatible with just about any device and operating system.
 That means that it works seamlessly on smartphones, tablets, computers, and other internet-enabled devices.
 It works well with Apple operating systems, Windows, and Linux, as well.

 What is HLS Ingest and Why is it Important?